NaveenBantu/vs-code-tips/README.md

 # vs-code-tips

-In this repo, I document all the shortcuts and extensions for an good Development environment in VS Code.
+In this repo, I document all the shortcuts and extensions for a Productive Development Environment in VS Code.